 Canonical choose Google’s Flutter UI framework to build future applications for its popular Ubuntu Linux operating system.
 The Flutter SDK is available as a Snap in the Ubuntu’s Snap Store for anyone who wants to build apps.

 Canonical’s upcoming Ubuntu 21.04 (Hirsute Hippo) operating system entered Feature Freeze stage and the beta release is now expected on April 1st.
 Here’s an early look at the new features and changes.

 The Release Candidate of the upcoming Linux Lite 5.4 distribution is now available for public testing to give us a first taste of the new features and improvements.

-Canonical released a new Linux kernel security update for Ubuntu 19.10 and Ubuntu 18.04.4 LTS systems running Linux 5.3 to address a critical vulnerability.
-All users are urged to update their installations.
+Canonical has released a new Linux kernel security update for all supported Ubuntu releases to address up to 20 vulnerabilities.
+All users are urged to update their systems as soon as possible.